 Pink Floyd – The Dark Side Of The Moon

-Hand signed in bold gold paint pen by: Roger Waters – David Gilmour – Richard Wright & Nick Mason’s Famous (BUBBLE LETTERS).
+Hand signed in bold silver paint pen by: Roger Waters – David Gilmour – Richard Wright & Nick Mason’s Famous (BUBBLE LETTERS).

-Custom Designed Award Style with Genuine gold Award Album
+Custom Designed Award Style with Genuine platinum Award Album

 Measures: 30” x 40” x 2”